iamcolekim/recolor/README.md

 # recolor
-an nn repo for a University of Toronto APS360 project on image colonization
+an nn repo for a University of Toronto APS360 project on image colorization